dmbarbour/awelon/AboutABC.md

         Q :: (N(non-zero b) * (N(a) * e)) → (N(r) * (N(q) * e))
             such that q integral, r in (b,0] or [0,b), and qb+r = a

-A few example numbers might be:
+Rational numbers must be computed through such manipulation.
+For example:

         #2#3/*-  (-2/3)
         #123/00/ (1.23)

-Direct expression of rational numbers, or very large or small numbers isn't very compact in ABC.
-Developers should consider use exponential representations of such numbers to start with (such that adding is multiplication, like decibels).
-A language built above ABC, such as AO, can provide a more traditional and compact syntax for numbers.

-ABC is not rich in math.
-To model a square root or trigonometric function would likely require iterative computation with tolerances.
-Irrational numbers might be modeled as an incremental stream that generates digits.

-*BACKGROUND:* Floating point numbers were rejected due to how difficult it is to ensure deterministic semantics for floating point across implementations, comparisons, equational reasoning.
-However, high performance graphical or scientific computing environments should provide, via capabilities, vectors and matrices of floats, and access to GPGPU computing.
+ABC is not rich in math, nor especially efficient at it.
+High performance graphical or scientific computing will often be handled indirectly, with support of external resources.
+Rich math is better modeled symbolically than directly evaluated.

-### Text Literals
+### Text

-ABC has a built-in support for representing unicode text as a literal.
-Literal text is expressed in a block format, encoded in UTF-8 as part of the normal ABC stream:
+The ABC stream can contain arbitrary blocks of unicode text:

         "text has a block format
          it starts with double quote
          it may continue on multiple lines
          each ending with linefeed (10)
-         and each starting with a space
+         which is escaped by following space
-         terminate with tilde (126)
+         or terminates text with tilde (126)
         ~

-This block structure eliminates need for escapes, except for LF which is escaped by the space.
-The LF preceding `~` is dropped.
 If anything other than space or `~` follows LF, the ABC stream is in error.
-ABC text is capable of quoting ABC code without being too ugly.
-By convention, text typically starts a new line.
-Text isn't aesthetically pleasing for a single word or line, but it still meets the goal of being readable:
+There are no escape characters in ABC, except for SP to escape a preceding LF.
+By convention, text starts at a new line to keep it more readable.
+Text is less aesthetically pleasing, but still legible, when used for a single line or word:

         "Text
         ~

 Text is not a distinct type for ABC.
-Rather, text is a compact representation for introducing a list of small integers corresponding to the Unicode codepoints.
-The above code, consisting of six characters, has the same meaning as `#3#116l#120l#101l#84l`, which would have the type:
+Rather, text is essentially a compact representation for introducing a list of small integers.
+The above text essentially means `#3#116l#120l#101l#84l`, which would have the type:

         e → (N(84) * (N(101) * (N(120) * (N(116) * N(3)) ))) * e

-The terminal `3` is arbitrary, though has some historical significance as the ETX (end of text) character in ASCII.
-It also serves as a weak indicator that the list was intended to be interpreted as text.
-(See conventions, later.)
+The terminal `3` for a list of text is arbitrary, chosen for its meaning as ETX (end text) in C0.
+By convention, ABC systems use list terminators as type indicators to support visualization and dependent typing.

-*BACKGROUND:* Text was initially envisioned as a distinct type for ABC.
-However, that design traded a fair amount of simplicity (extra structure manipulation and analysis codes, extra types to track and comprehend, new kinds of code to optimize) for rather dubious performance benefits.
-In practice, a streaming ABC interpreter can store text in a compact form, even recognize text when forming tuples.
-Further, common list-processing operations, such as reverse or addend could be recognized by simple pattern-matching and swapped for a highly optimized variant.
-(A compiler, having more time to crunc code, should do even better.)
+### Identity

+ABC has two identity operators: SP (32) and LF (10) have type `x → x`.
+Effectively, whitespace in the ABC stream may be ignored.
+Additionally, the empty program performs no operations and is thus equivalent to identity.

+Tabs or carriage returns are not valid ABC operators.
+If encountered in an ABC system, an error should be raised as for any other invalid operation.

-### Substructural Reasoning
+### Substructure

-[Substructural types](http://en.wikipedia.org/wiki/Substructural_type_system) are interesting because they allow expression of structured behavior (dataflow and control flow) without relying on a structured syntax.
-For example, one can require a handshake complete, or that a promise be resolved, or that a callback be performed.
+[Substructural type](http://en.wikipedia.org/wiki/Substructural_type_system) are interesting because they can express structured control-flow or dataflow orthogonally to syntax.
+They can enforce that protocols and handshakes complete, that resources are released, that promises are kept, that callbacks or continuations execute once and only once.
+Substructure is also useful for modeling uniqueness or ensuring exclusive write access to a resource.

-In ABC, only blocks can have substructural types.
-This is represented by marking an existing block as relevant, affine, or both (called linear):
+In ABC, only blocks have substructural type.
+This is represented by marking an existing block with substructural type:

         k :: ([x→y] * e) → ([x→y]' * e) -- relevant, no drop
         f :: ([x→y] * e) → ([x→y]' * e) -- affine, no copy

+These operations are naturally idempotent and commutative.

-An affine block is no longer subject to the copy `^` operator.
-A relevant block is no longer subject to the drop `%` or conditional apply `?` operators.
-A relevant or linear block may still be applied with `$`, which removes the block.
-Adding substructural attributes to a block is idempotent and commutative.
+An affine block may not be copied.
+A relevant block may not be dropped.
+A linear block may not be copied or dropped.
+However, a relevant or linear block may still be applied with `$`.

-When two blocks are composed, the substructural attributes are inherited:
+When blocks are quoted or composed, or a structure containing blocks is quoted, the result inherits substructural attributes of all the components:

-        [code]k [more]f o = [codemore]kf
+        [code]f [more]k o = [codemore]kf
         [code]f [more]  o = [codemore]f

-A quotation inherits the substructural attributes of every blocks it quotes:

-        [code]k[more]fl' = [[code]k[more]flc]kf
+        [code]k [more]fl' = [[code]k[more]flc]kf
         [code]f' = [[code]fc]f

-Awelon project leans heavily on substructural types, e.g. for exclusive bindings to state resources, unique identity, sealer/unsealer pairs, or enforcing threaded behaviors for imperative processes.
-Potentially, relevant types could model obligations, and affine types could model limited resources.
-Idiomatically, a linear block will often return a new (possibly updated) linear block upon application.

-*NOTE:* If a relevant block is copied, both copies are relevant.
-I've contemplated an alternative, that one of the two copies is not relevant.
-But I decided against it because it is difficult to explain for deep structure.
+When a relevant block is copied, both copies are relevant. (*Note:* Technically, only one of the two copies must be relevant.
+However, it is difficult to explain this in a type system, and difficult to track in a streaming scenario.
+For simplicity, both copies are relevant.)

 ### Conditional Behavior

-ABC uses sum types `(a + b)` as the foundation for conditional behavior.
-A sum type represents that we've observed a condition, and we've either observed the left condition `a` or the right condition `b`.
-Type `0` describes void, identity for sums, discussed later.
-Conditional behavior is modeled with the `?` operator, which applies an operation only to the left condition:
+A sum type, `(a + b)`, represents that we're either right with `b` or left with `a`.
+A sum type is constructed by observing a condition.
+In ABC, primitive operators enable observing coarse structure and comparing values:

+        P :: (Observable x) ⇒ x * e → (x+x(a*b)) * e -- x is pair
+        S :: (Observable x) ⇒ x * e → (x+x(a+b)) * e -- x is sum
+        B :: (Observable x) ⇒ x * e → (x+x([a→b])) * e -- x is block
+        N :: (Observable x) ⇒ x * e → (x+x(N(a))) * e -- x is number
+        > :: (Comparable x y) ⇒ x * (y * e) → ((y*x)+(x*y)) * e -- y > x
+            #4 #2 > -- observes 4 > 2.
+Returns (N(2)*N(4)) on right.

+By convention, these pun 'right' with 'true'.

+Most types are observable and comparable.
+The exceptions are:

+* blocks are not comparable
+* unit is not observable
+* unit may be compared only with unit (and is equal)

+The limitations on unit are discussed later, regarding *semi-static structure*.

+Anyhow, pairs are greater than numbers, and numbers are greater than sums.
+If two `(x*y)` pairs are compared, the `x` elements are compared first, and the `y` elements only if `x` is equal.
+If two `(x+y)` sums are compared, the inner elements are compared only if branches match; otherwise, right is greater than left.
+The operands to a comparison are returned, sorted in `(min*max)` order.

+After a condition is observed, we can conditionally apply a block:

         ? :: (Droppable b) ⇒ b@[x→x'] * ((x + y) * e) → (x' + y) * e

-To apply behaviors for other conditions, we must use data plumbing to shift the desired condition to the left.
-Sum types use their own set of data plumbing operators:
+Note that conditional application counts as dropping a block.
+A relevant block may not be applied in this manner.
+To apply a block to other conditions requires a set of data shuffling operators for sums:

         L :: (a + (b + c)) * e → ((a + b) + c) * e
         R :: ((a + b) + c) * e → (a + (b + c)) * e